kimael-code/roble-vue-tailwind/README.md

 - Laravel Herd
 - PostgreSQL with pgAdmin or any other universal database tool

-1. Clone this repo inside Herd folder
+1. Clone this repo inside Herd folder:

     ```sh
     git clone https://github.com/kimael-code/roble-vue-tailwind.git
     ```

-2. Go to the root project folder and create the `.env` file
+2. Go to the root project folder and create the `.env` file:

     ```sh
     cd roble-vue-tailwind && cp .env.example .env
     ```

-3. Set values ​​for database connection environment variables
+3. Set values ​​for database connection environment variables:
     - `DB_HOST=localhost`.
     - `DB_USERNAME=postgres`.
     - `DB_PASSWORD=your_postgres_user_password`.
     *You need to set the values of these variables according to your PostgreSQL installation and configurations (port, user, password, etc.)*

-4. Set the credentials for Laravel Reverb
+4. Set the credentials for **Laravel Reverb**:

     ```env
     REVERB_APP_ID=my-reverb-app-id